JM1/ansible-role-jm1-known-hosts/README.md

 # Ansible Role `jm1.known_hosts`

+:warning: **WARNING:**
+This role is not compatible to newer Ansible releases because they do not allow to extract the ssh config file and might not use the ssh connection plugin at all.
+:warning:

 This role helps with managing SSH known hosts files.
 If you do not need the functionality to overwrite offending SSH keys (variable `force_overwrite_ssh_known_hosts`), then you may have a look at OpenSSH's option `StrictHostKeyChecking=accept-new` instead.